rasmusfreund/bioinf-prog-course/book/chapters/13_working_with_files.md

 f.close()
 ```

 What do you think the content of workfile.txt is now?
-Decide before you open workfile.txt in *SublimeText* again and have a look.
+Decide before you open workfile.txt in *VScode* again and have a look.
 What do you think the `\n` character represents?

 #### Exercise
-Close workfile.txt in *SublimeText* and change your program above to this:
+Close workfile.txt in *VScode* and change your program above to this:

 ```python
 f = open('workfile.txt', 'w')